marijnalta/computationalmusicology/README.md

 **What is your corpus, why did you choose it, and what do you think is interesting about it?**

 My corpus is a playlist of my own, containing almost 300 techno tracks.
 I chose this corpus because A) I like techno and cannot wait to go out again and B) I want to learn more about the specific subgenres.
 The diversity between the subgenres makes this playlist interesting to analyse.
-The goal of this project is to find out if it possible to detect the different subgenres.
+The goal of this project is to find out if it is possible to detect the different subgenres.

 https://open.spotify.com/playlist/31exRcY5H5HMQRJHzVzo3q?si=3cqkJgiMSCiYzQtx9GhbPg